-- The speech therapist models a modified speech behaviour while engaging in play with the child; the parent observes and notes down observations in the logbook. - The parent attempts to apply the behaviour modelled by the therapist while playing with the child. - The speech therapist and the parent briefly review the parent's attempt. - The speech therapist describes how the parent will be applying the modified behaviour over the coming week at home. - The speech therapist/fluency expert summarises what is expected during the coming week. - At the end, there is time for questions, further discussion, problem-solving regarding the practice sessions implementation/transfer at home. - Starting with the second session together with the child, each session commences with: - The parent showing, while playing with the child, how the aspects of the therapy were practiced over the past week. - While the child is allowed to continue to play, the speech therapist and the parent discuss the logbook, the therapy aspects of the previous week and the demonstration at the start of the session.
+- The speech therapist models a modified speech behaviour while engaging in play with the child; the parent observes and notes down observations in the logbook. - The parent attempts to apply the behaviour modelled by the therapist while playing with the child. - The speech therapist and the parent briefly review the parent's attempt. - The speech therapist formulates, together with the parent, how the parent will be applying the modified behaviour over the coming week at home. - The speech therapist asks the parent to summarise the therapy she will be doing during the coming week. - At the end, there is time for questions, further discussion, problem-solving regarding the practice sessions implementation/transfer at home.